 Advantages and Opportunities

 Graduates go on to work in a variety of settings, including private practices, universities, clinics, hospitals, mental health agencies, churches and schools.

 - Every course in our program is geared specifically for creating highly skilled professional counselors

 - Dedicated, full-time faculty who believe in the open-door policy

 - Wide range of adjunct faculty whose jobs are practicing in the fields our students want to join – instant networking and real-life experiences to share

-- Practicum sites across the city and across the spectrum of possible careers (e.g., churches, private practices, hospitals, prisons, community mental health, counseling centers)
+- Practicum and internship sites across the city and across the spectrum of possible careers (e.g., churches, private practices, hospitals, prisons, community mental health, counseling centers)

 - Small classes – 5 to 25 students – so there’s always time and space for us to prioritize your learning

 - Classes are offered in the evenings to accommodate full-time workers

 - You’re never just a number – every student is individually advised and individually valued!